dairyfreeZ/GANs-for-Fitting-SDFs/README.md

 # GANs-for-Fitting-SDFs
 Use GANs to learn the signed distance functions to a mesh
 This program is still ongoing
-Codes will be updated when I have time
+Codes will be updated when I finished my paper

 ## Partial Results
 * Experiment results on complex 2D SDFs